flocasts/flo-scss/site/docs/components/buttons.md

 ### Sizes

-Heights are set by adding add `.btn`, `.btn-lg` or `.btn-sm`.
+Heights are set by adding `.btn`, `.btn-lg` or `.btn-sm`.
 Small buttons `.btn-sm` have a height of 32px.
 Base btns `.btn` have a height of 40px.
 Large buttons `.btn-lg` have a height of 52px.
 Buttons have min-width of 154px, then have a dynamic width based on character counts and padding.
 Buttons widths can also be adjusted by adding a `.col-span-#` (# = 1-12) or by adding `.w-100`, to take up 100% of the parent element.

 #### Height and Min-width